4ms/metamodule/docs/simulator-ext-plugins.md

   function or global variable name your plugin uses will already be in use.
   Hopefully this will cause a compiler error, but in the worst case it could cause a runtime crash (especially with macros).
-Unfortunately there's not an easy way around this besides using namespacing and avoiding macros.
-Searching the metamodule repo for the offending text should tell you if this is happening.
+Unfortunately there's not an easy way around this besides renaming your functions/variables, using namespacing, and/or avoiding macros.
+Searching the metamodule repo for the offending text should tell you if this is happening, or you can try building the plugin normally and see if you get the same error.

   I would not be surprised if there are other limiations, so please report it